ibm-cloud-docs/overview/service-rollout.md

 For each service, you can review our dependency and availability standards.

-* IBM Cloud services are available in several [regions worldwide](/docs/overview?topic=overview-services_region).
+* {{site.data.keyword.cloud_notm}} services are available in several [regions worldwide](/docs/overview?topic=overview-services_region).
 * IBM services can be deployed by using various models, and the SLA standards that apply to each model are outlined in the [Service Level Agreements](https://www.ibm.com/support/customer/csol/terms/?id=i126-6605&lc=en){: external}
-* Follow our best practices to ensure your environment that integrates the use of the IBM Cloud services is as resilient as possible.
+* Follow our best practices to ensure your environment that integrates the use of the {{site.data.keyword.cloud_notm}} services is as resilient as possible.
 Check out the [resiliency documentation](https://www.ibm.com/think/topics/cyber-resilience){: external} that is published in the architecture center.
 * To build a solution that meets your needs, it is important for you to see the [Shared responsibility matrix](/docs/overview?topic=overview-shared-responsibilities) for more information on the scope of the services.
 * For quick reference, we include links to the high availability documents for the services within our [SLO](/docs/resiliency?topic=resiliency-slo) description.